Allison family: Claim by Helen Loraine Kramer to be Loraine Allison

-The Allisons in film
+In media

-The 1912 German silent film about the disaster, In Nacht und Eis ('In Night and Ice'), includes the Allison family story, but not by name.
+A 1912 German silent film about the disaster, In Nacht und Eis (In Night and Ice), includes the Allison family story, but not by name.

 The Allisons were major characters in the 1996 miniseries Titanic.
 The subplot regarding them was highly fictionalized and filled with historical inaccuracies: for example, it added the story of the long-standing myth that Alice (portrayed by Felicity Waterman) was a child murderess who stole Trevor in a fit of panic, thus forcing the rest of the family to remain on the ship looking for him until it was too late.
-Their other servants (Sarah, Mildred, and George) were not featured in it – the only one shown travelling with them was Alice.
+Their other servants (Sarah, Mildred and George) were not featured in it; the only one shown travelling with them was Alice.

-While the Allisons are not featured in the 1997 film Titanic, one brief shot in the movie during the sinking where a little girl looks up in wonder at a ship's rocket is speculated to be Loraine.

-The Allisons are also featured in the 2012 miniseries Titanic.
+The Allisons are also portrayed in the 2012 miniseries Titanic.